JpadillaCoding/Terminal-bookmark-application/README.md

 ```
 pipenv shell
 ```
-3. On a seperate terminal, launch PostgresSQL shell.
+3. On a separate terminal, launch the PostgreSQL shell.
 ```
 psql
 ```